wchorski/dg-pywrite/src/site/notes/developer/MacOs/Apple Music Batch Playlist Export.md

 Notice how I replace the *absolute path* with a `..`.
 This is because I nest the `.m3u` files in it's own `playlist` folder.
 Think of it as, the path to where the `.m3u` lives, it must go up one directory so it can see the `./iTunes Media/Music/...` library.

 > [!warning] MacOS
 > I tried running this bash script on MacOS and it would keep throwing an error `sed: 1: "/Users/USERNAME/Music ...": unterminated substitute in regular expression`.
-Since my [[developer/Home Lab 🏠/Jellyfin\|developer/Home Lab 🏠/Jellyfin]] lives on a [[developer/Linux/Linux\|developer/Linux/Linux]] server, I do all the conversion my linux machine so this is a non issue to me.
+Since my [[developer/Home Lab 🏠/Jellyfin\|Jellyfin]] lives on a [[developer/Linux/Linux\|Linux]] server, I do all the conversion my linux machine so this is a non issue to me.

 ## Chat GPT Example
 I asked ChatGPT how to check if a string is found in an array